SolarFramework/SolARUnityClientHololens2/doc/architecture-communication.md

                 port_value: 5002
 ```

-## Make the HTTP proxy visible from the Hololens 2
+## Make the HTTP proxy visible from the HoloLens 2

-If you can connect to the Envoy proxy running on WSL from a Unity app running on the same machine Windows OS but you cannot connect via the Hololens 2, you may need to do the following:
+If you can connect to the Envoy proxy running on WSL from a Unity app running on the same machine Windows OS but you cannot connect via the HoloLens 2, you may need to do the following:

-- create a rule in the Windows firewall for the desired port ((see instructions [here](https://www.nextofwindows.com/allow-server-running-inside-wsl-to-be-accessible-outside-windows-10-host)
+- Create a rule in the Windows firewall for the desired port (see instructions [here](https://www.nextofwindows.com/allow-server-running-inside-wsl-to-be-accessible-outside-windows-10-host)

 - Follow instructions [here](https://github.com/microsoft/WSL/issues/4150) to forward port

 ```bash
 netsh interface portproxy add v4tov4 listenport=<port> listenaddress=0.0.0.0 connectport=<port> connectaddress=<WSL IP>
 ```